jmadoremos/serverless-javascript-boilerplate/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create an issue report to help us improve
+about: Create a bug report to help us improve
 title: "[BUG]"
 labels: new
 assignees: ''